sh01k/SourceSensorPlacementSFC/README.md

    To reproduce all the results, the full ATF data is required:
    - https://www.sh01.org/data/SourceSensorPlacementSFC/atf_full.zip (25.27GB)

-2. Extract zip file in the folder "data".
+2. Extract the zip file (atf.zip/atf_full.zip) in the folder "data".

 3. Run "main.m".